Estes Mountain

 Find Nearby Peaks

 Estes Mountain is a striking summit which can easily be reached from the road described below.
-Please be aware that much of the peak’s South Slopes are part of a patented mining claim and thus private property.
-As a result, it is best to climb the peak via its North Ridge which is accessed as described below.
+Please be aware that much of the peak’s south slopes are part of a patented mining claim and are on private property.
+As a result, it is best to climb the peak via its north ridge which is accessed as described below.
 USGS Custer

 Estes Mountain's south face from Mount Greylock.